rams3s/rams3s.github.io/blog/_posts/2019-01-09-ecs-deep-dive.md

 In the picture above, the system shown will operate on 2 groups.

-Sample code illustrating how to declare and use a `ComponentGroup`:
+Sample code illustrating how to declare and use a `ComponentGroup` to iterate over chunks:

 ```c#
 class PositionToRigidbodySystem : ComponentSystem